Parallel, Asymptotically Optimal Algorithms for Moving Target Traveling Salesman Problems: Numerical Results

-For all planners, the tuned value of $\alpha_\text{term}$ is smaller than the original value of 60 in GLNS fast mode, except for IRG-PGLNS in the variable-speed Dubins MT-TSP.
+For all planners, the tuned value of $\alpha_\text{term}$ is smaller than the original value of 60 in GLNS fast mode, except for IRG-GLNS in the Variable-Speed Dubins MT-TSP.
 The smaller $\alpha_\text{term}$ leads planners to resample more frequently and spend less time solving any particular GTSP than if they were using the original $\alpha_\text{term}$ from GLNS’s fast mode.
-GLNS's default and slow modes have $\alpha_\text{term} = 60$ and 150, respectively, and thus the tuned values are often smaller than the $\alpha_\text{term}$ for all of GLNS's solver modes.